asciinema/avt/README.md

 - input handling,
 - rendering.

-Therefore avt is small and focused, although a full-fledged terminal emulator may be built on top of it.
+While avt is small and focused, a full-fledged terminal emulator could potentially be built on top of it.

 avt doesn't try to 100% replicate any specific terminal variant like VT102 or VT520,